-Bookstore purchases may be made with cash, check (for amount of purchase only), and credit or debit cards.
-Approved financial aid vouchers may be accepted during the beginning of each semester with a proper picture ID.
+Bookstore purchases may be made with cash and credit or debit cards.
+Approved financial aid vouchers may be accepted during the beginning of each semester with a proper picture ID and a copy of your class schedule with the current day's date.
 Bookstore purchases may be included in the NELNET payment plans.

-Textbooks are arranged on shelves with tags to identify course and CRN number.
+Textbooks are arranged on shelves with tags to identify course.
 Students should always take their schedules with them to purchase books.
+Bookstore employees are on hand to help students find their books.

 A receipt is required for ALL returns.
-Books may only be returned within one week from the date of original purchase and must be in the original condition to be returned.
+Books may only be returned within ten days of class start date and must be in the original condition to be returned.

 The NMJC bookstore hosts a book buy back at the end of each semester.
 The buyback is held in front of the bookstore in the hallway of the Ben Alexander Student Learning Center.
-Students should take any CDs or materials that came with their textbooks.
+Students should include any CDs or materials that came with their textbooks.
 There is also an online book buyback option through the NMJC bookstore website (www.nmjcbookstore.net).